 Rock Creek Bldg 7, Rm 202 | Faculty Department Chair: Joyce Kaplan | 971-722-7688

-The next entry point for this program will be for Fall 2013.
-Applications are available now and due by April 15.
+Admission for 2013 is currently filled; the next entry point for this program will be Fall 2014.
+Applications will be posted here in January and due April 15.

 Thank you for your interest in the PCC Biology and Management of Zoo Animals program.
 The advising guide and application packet contains the information and forms you will need to complete the application for admission to the program.
 We begin a new cycle of classes in September of each year.

 Please review all of the information in the advising guide and application packet and on this website, and if you have any further questions, please attend a Prospective Student Information Session.

 All applicants must meet the following criteria in order to be eligible for program application and selection:

 - Possess a high school diploma or GED certificate.

 - Complete the prerequisites listed in the Biology and Management of Zoo Animals Program Advising Guide before the application deadline.

 Please note that the Chemistry and Biology prerequisites have changed and are not reflected in the 2013-2014 catalog.